 I was surprised to hear this remark, since brown is the natural color in so much of what we eat, from mushrooms to lentils and beef.
 Do you take issue with eating brown food?

 A few dashes bitters

-- Pour 1/2 ounce (1 tablespoon) Cognac into each of 2 Champagne flutes.
-Top each with 1/2 cup chilled sparkling apple cider, and finish with a few dashes bitters.
+- Pour the cognac into a chilled Champagne flute.
+Top with chilled sparkling apple cider, and finish with a few dashes bitters; stir and serve.

 1 medium blood orange or 1 medium orange

 1 fresh (or 1/2 dried) bay leaf

 2 Tbs. mild honey, such as clover

 1 Tbs. brown mustard seeds

 1 Tbs. yellow mustard seeds